Zwickern: History

 Zwicker's origins lie in the old English game of Cassino which is first recorded in a 1792 treatise, but spread rapidly to Germany and America.
 Cassino faded into obscurity in Europe in the late 19th century, but experienced a brief renaissance in America as new variants appeared.
 Zwicker probably emerged around the turn of the century, but is first recorded in Fritz Lau's 1918 work Elsbe where a character called Hans-Ohm loses 23 groschen playing "Zwickeln".
 Hans Fallada also recalls that, in 1928, he came across it as "a rather cunning farmer's game from Holstein played with 52 cards and a Joker".
 The earliest set of rules appeared in 1930 in Robert Hülsemann's Das Buch der Spiele where the game is much as described below in the variant without Jokers and looks very much like an elaboration of Royal Cassino.
 Originally, it was played with just a standard 52-card pack but now it is commonly played with 3, 4 or even 6 jokers.
-Bespoke 58-card packs have been in production since at least the 1950s, but they now appear to be discontinued, the last manufacturer, NSV, no longer offering them in its range.
+Special 58-card packs have been in production since at least the 1950s, but they now appear to be discontinued, the last manufacturer, NSV, no longer offering them in its range.

 In 1935, the 52-card game (presumably without Jokers) was described as popular in Schleswig-Holstein, especially in the Holsteinish regions of Krempermarsch, Wilstermarsch and Dithmarschen as well as the Schleswigian regions of North Frisia and the Eiderstedt peninsula.
 It was almost never played for money, but usually for a glass of beer or a Grog.
 (Note: Grog is a traditional north German winter drink from East Frisia and Anglia comprising rum, sugar and water, stirred and brought to boiling point.)
 Dithmarschen may be where the game originated, but it must have spread and become widely popular in the region in order for special packs to be made for it.

 In recent times, it has been played in North Frisia – for example, in Neukirchen, Leck and on the island of Sylt – as well as further east in the county of Schleswig-Flensburg at Sieverstedt Sillerup, Großenwiehe and Schafflund.
 It is still recorded in Holstein at Tappendorf and Windbergen, near its place of origin in Dithmarschen.

 The game is very similar to Swedish Byggkasino.